unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 f_est
 ```

-the varible `locality` is the maximum number of qubits that our interested operators acting on. e.g. if our interested operator is a sequence of two point correlation function $\{\langle Z_iZ_{i+1}\rangle\}_{0\leq i\leq n-1}$, then `locality` = 2.
-Noted here, one could also split the calibration process into two stage:
+the varible `locality` is the maximum number of qubits on which our operators of interest are acting on.
+E.g. if our operator is a sequence of two point correlation terms $\{\langle Z_iZ_{i+1}\rangle\}_{0\leq i\leq n-1}$, then `locality` = 2.
+We note that one could also split the calibration process into two stages:

 01. `shadow_quantum_processing`
    - Outcome: Get quantum measurement result of the calibration circuit $|0\rangle^{\otimes n}$ `zero_state_shadow_outcomes`.

 02. `pauli_twirling_calibration`
    - Outcome: A dictionary of `calibration_results`.
-For more details, please refer to the see [rshadow tutorial for cirq](../examples/rshadows_tutorial.md)
+For more details, please refer to  [this tutorial](../examples/rshadows_tutorial.md)

 ### 1. Quantum Processing
 In this step, we obtain classical shadow snapshots (before apply the invert channel) from the input state

 #### 1.1 Add Rotation Gate and Meausure the Rotated State in Computational Basis
 At present, the implementation supports random Pauli measurement.
-This is equivalent to randomly sampling $U$ from the local Clifford group $Cl_2^n$, followed by a $Z$-basis measurement (see [shadow tutorial for cirq](../examples/shadows_tutorial.md) for clear explaination).
+This is equivalent to randomly sampling $U$ from the local Clifford group $Cl_2^n$, followed by a $Z$-basis measurement (see [this tutorial](../examples/shadows_tutorial.md) for clear explaination).

 #### 1.2 Get the Classical Shadows
-One can obtain the list of measurement results of local Pauli measurement in terms of bitstrings, and the related Pauli-basis measured in terms of strings by calling the `shadow_quantum_processing` function with given the total number of snapshots `num_total_measurements_shadow`:
+One can obtain the list of measurement results of local Pauli measurements in terms of bitstrings, and the related Pauli-basis measured in terms of strings as follows.

 ```{code-cell} ipython3